-Loss indicator LWIT06-loss due to failure to renounce citizenship acquired at birth-is associated with a unique German provision that requires individuals who have acquired a foreign citizenship at birth to renounce that foreign citizenship before the age of 23 in order to retain German citizenship.
-Germany receives a score of 0 for this mode, and all other countries receive a score of 1.
+Loss indicator LWIT06-loss due to failure to renounce citizenship acquired at birth-is associated with the German provision requiring individuals who have acquired a foreign citizenship at birth to renounce that foreign citizenship before the age of 23 in order to retain

+German citizenship.
+Germany receives a score of 0 for this mode.
+The only country with a similar provision is Lithuania, where withdrawal is the procedure, resulting in a score of 0.25; all other countries receive a score of 1.